exonum/exonum-doc/src/advanced/services/anchoring.md

 The list of validators' anchoring keys may be changed by a multiple reasons:

 - periodic key rotation
-- changing the validators'list: add/replace/remove some validators
+- changing the validators’ list: add/replace/remove some validators

 Both ways require disabling old anchoring keys and add new ones.
 As well as the anchoring bitcoin address is a derivative from the list of anchoring public keys, it should be changed accordingly.
 Pub-keys list is stored in the global configuration; it can be updated by out-of-band means, for example, using [Configuration Update service](configuration.md).
-We may note only the following properties:
+We may notice only the following properties:

 1. New configuration is spread over nodes.
 It is still not active.
 2. New configuration have additional parameter `height when this configuration should be applied`.
 It is chosen by administrator.
 The good sense is to choose height so config would be applied in ~3-6 hours after it was sent into Exonum blockchain.